silverstillisntgold/ya-rand/README.md

 ## Usage

-These are just a few examples to get you started.
+Here are a few examples to get you started.

 ```rust
 use ya_rand::*;